visokio/omniscope-custom-views/francechoropleth/README.md

 A detailed tutorial on how to create a choropleth map can be found [here](https://help.visokio.com/support/solutions/articles/42000012405-how-to-create-a-custom-view-choropleth-map-example-using-d3).

+## Settings

+ - Region
-The dataset consists of rows with an id value that matches the department name and a numerical value to colour by.
+    - Split: Id value that matches the department name.
+    - Colour: Numerical measure value to colour the regions by.

 ![screenshot](thumbnail.png)